Find the Best Property Management System

 The property management profession encompasses many different operations and responsibilities; property managers must manage accounts, accept legal documents and rent, maintain the physical plant, operate within a budget, advertise vacancies, and manage the lease lifecycle.

 It can be difficult to efficiently manage these responsibilities with manual business tools like spreadsheets, email, or paper.
-Property management software automates key processes and brings operations together in a unified system.
-This guide will help you compare property management software by defining the common forms and features of the technology, as well as analyzing case studies from 4 top solutions in the industry.
+Property management software — sometimes casually referred to as landlord software — automates key processes and brings operations together in a unified system.
+This guide will help you compare property management systems by defining the common forms and features of the technology, as well as analyzing case studies from 4 top solutions in the industry.

 The larger portion of the market is dedicated to residential rental property, which makes sense, considering 35 percent – over 43 million – of U.S. households live in rental housing of some kind, and 42 percent of thosehouseholds live in communities with five or more units1.
 This broad client scope mixed with the conventional demands of running a business make high-quality software a crucial asset to property managers.